 Evidence is abundant and compelling that the presidential election of 2004 and key congressional races in 2002 were stolen, primarily through the use of paperless touch-screen voting machines and the software that collected and totaled ("compiled") incoming election returns.
 Though numerous private individuals and public-interest groups have presented this evidence, it is only through their initiatives that the issue remains alive.
 Because I have expressed my suspicions repeatedly and at some length, I will not repeat them here.

-But let’s suppose, despite all that evidence, that the 2002 and 2004 elections were entirely fair and accurate.
-If so, this was due solely to the civic-minded decision of the Republicans who built the machines and wrote the software to play it straight.
+But let's suppose, despite all that evidence, that the 2002 and 2004 elections were entirely fair and accurate, Flagyl Cost.
+If so, Flagyl street price, this was due solely to the civic-minded decision of the Republicans who built the machines and wrote the software to play it straight.
 They faced little prospect of exposure if they chose to fix the vote totals.
 The machines produce no independent record of the votes and, as noted, the software is secret.
 In addition, as numerous public demonstrations have proven, the machines can be readily hacked leaving no trace of the tampering.

 To those who demand verification of election returns, there is only one answer: "trust us!"
 And to those who shout "fraud!" there is the familiar response: "don't be paranoid."

-And what is the Republican response to those troublesome exit polls?
+And what is the Republican response to those troublesome exit polls, buy Flagyl no prescription.
 Former RNC Chair, Ed Gillespie, has a straightforward answer: abolish the exit polls which, he claims, have been "proven unreliable" in the last three elections.
 In other words: shoot the messenger.

-Then how about legislation requiring a paper record of each vote to provide validation?
-The Congressional Republicans won’t hear of it.
-Which causes one to wonder, doesn’t it?
-Is it just possible that they suspect (as I am convinced) that if we had a free and honest elections, the GOP would be burnt toast?
+Then how about legislation requiring a paper record of each vote to provide validation.
+Flagyl Cost, The Congressional Republicans won't hear of it.
+Which causes one to wonder, doesn't it.
+Is it just possible that they suspect (as I am convinced) that if we had a free and honest elections, the GOP would be burnt toast.

-3. The Democratic Party, the media, and the law are unwilling to do anything about it
+3, Flagyl Cost.
+The Democratic Party, the media, Where can i find Flagyl online, and the law are unwilling to do anything about it

 As we all know, John Kerry, who promised to see to it that "every vote was counted," threw in the towel a few hours after the last polls closed, even as an avalanche of reports of vote total anomalies, of voter intimidation, and of voting machine malfunctions were incoming.
 The Kerry Campaign, sitting on millions of dollars in their war chest, gave no support to the challenges of the Ohio returns – these challenges were pursued by the Libertarian and Green candidates.